 Using shared build services from configuration actions

-Generally, build services are intended to be used by tasks, as they usually represent some state that is potentially expensive to create, and you should avoid using them at configuration time.
-However, sometimes it can make sense to use the service at configuration time.
-This is possible, simply call get() on the provider.
+Generally, build services are intended to be used by tasks, and as they usually represent some potentially expensive state to create, you should avoid using them at configuration time.
+However, sometimes, using the service at configuration time can make sense.
+This is possible; call get() on the provider.

 Download.java